This week in Audicus blogs, learn more about different types of wireless hearing aid technology!

 Users that take advantage of Bluetooth technology can connect their hearing aids to a computer, listen to phone conversations with both ears, listen to television directly, and access music directly from their smartphones.

 In many cases this allows hearing aid devices to serve as more convenient replacements for headphones and computer speakers.

 Hearing aids are not actually imprinted with Bluetooth technology, rather they can be Bluetooth-enabled.
 The volume control that comes with Bluetooth technology allows you to make your listening experience as loud or as quiet as you would like it to be.

-Hearing aid microsystems are another form of wireless technology that not only deliver excellent sound quality but are also relatively comfortable and non-invasive.
+Hearing aid microsystems are another form of wireless technology that not only delivers excellent sound quality but are also relatively comfortable and non-invasive.

 Created at the Fraunhofer-Gesellschaft institute in Berlin, Germany, the hearing aid microsystem is less than one-sixth of an inch long and is fifty times smaller than other forms of body area network, or BAN, electronics.

 Although hearing aid microsystems uses alternative forms of technology from Bluetooth, they also possess the advantages of wireless technology including the reduction of background noise and the perception of high-frequency sounds.